Cathesilta/-recipe/README.md

 ## Sushi

->Sushi's key ingredient is actually the sushi rice (Sushi rice vinegar and sugar).
+>Sushi's key ingredient is actually the sushi rice (add sushi rice vinegar and sugar after the rice cooked).
 >
 >I still feel hard to cut (the rice is sticky) with my wide-body knife...
+>
+>Add anything you want, cucumber and mustard is the simpliest edible form.

 ## 茶漬け